Kazi Keramat Ali

 Kazi Keramat Ali (born 22 April 1954) is a Bangladeshi politician.
 He is a former State Minister for Technical and Madrasa Education from January 2018 until January 2019.
-He is the incumbent Jatiya Sangsad member from the Rajbari-1 constituency since 2009.
+He is a former Jatiya Sangsad member representing the Rajbari-1 constituency from 2008 until 2024.

 Background and career

-In 1991, Ali became the general secretary of the Bangladesh Awami League’s Rajbari district unit.
+In 1991, Ali became the General Secretary of the Bangladesh Awami League’s Rajbari District Unit.
 The next year, he was elected as a member of Jatiya Sangsad.
 He has been elected for 5th time at the current term.